Banu Najiyah revolt: Battle of Ramhormoz

-Third Conflict with Banu Najiyah
+Battle of the Persian Gulf

-Khirrit established himself near the sea, gathering support from the Banu Abd al-Qays and other Arab allies.
-Khirrit's tribe had not paid taxes during the year of the Battle of Siffin and owed two years' worth of Sadaqah payment.
-Ma'qil marched against them with an army of Kufans and Basrans.
+Khirrit established himself near the coast, gathering support from the Banu Abd al-Qays and other Arab allies.
+His tribe had not paid taxes during the year of the Battle of Siffin and owed two years' worth of Sadaqah payments.
+Consequently, Ma'qil marched against them with an army of Kufans and Basrans.

-Khirrit approached his allies to confirm his Kharijite ideological alignment.
-Many of his allies were Christians who had previously converted to Islam but reverted to Christianity during the turmoil of the First Fitna, and were now expressing negative opinions of Islam.
-Khirrit intimidated them by claiming that Ali would show no tolerance for their conversions and would behead them.
+Khirrit approached his allies to confirm their ideological alignment with the Kharijites.
+Many of these allies were Christians who had previously converted to Islam but reverted to Christianity during the turmoil of the First Fitna; they were now openly expressing negative views of Islam.
+Khirrit intimidated them by claiming that Ali would show no tolerance for their apostasy and would execute them.

-Khirrit continued to gather support.
-Ali's army found Khirrit's forces divided: one group was Christian and held that Christianity was superior; another group were former Christians who were now Muslim; and the third group were Christians who had joined Islam but later reverted to Christianity.
+As Khirrit continued to gather support, Ali's army found the rebel forces divided into three distinct groups: one group of Christians who maintained the superiority of their faith; a second group of former Christians who remained Muslim; and a third group of Christians who had converted to Islam but later reverted to Christianity.

-Ali's commander ordered the killing of the men and the capture of the dependents.
-The dependents were captured and sent to Ali, who ordered them to be sold.
-They were purchased by Masqalah bin Hubayrah, who then defected to Mu'awiya I. Ma'qil raised a banner, declaring security for anyone who came under it, except for the men who had openly fought Ali.
-He prepared for battle against Khirrit with Yazid al-Mughaffal on his right wing and al-Minjab bin Rashid on his left wing.
+Ali's commander ordered the execution of the combatants and the capture of their dependents.
+The captives were sent to Ali, who ordered them to be sold; they were subsequently purchased by Masqalah ibn Hubayrah, who then defected to Mu'awiya I. Ma'qil raised a banner of amnesty, declaring security for anyone who sought refuge under it, excluding those who had openly fought against Ali.
+He prepared for battle against Khirrit, positioning Yazid al-Mughaffal on the right wing and al-Minjab ibn Rashid on the left.
 Khirrit's army consisted of Muslims and the Christians of his tribe who refused to pay the Sadaqah.

 After initial charges by Yazid and Minjab failed to break Khirrit's lines, Ma'qil ordered a general attack.
-Al-Numan bin Suhban al-Rasibi of Banu Jarm located Al-Khirrit, stabbed him, and subsequently killed him in a duel.
+Al-Numan ibn Suhban al-Rasibi of Banu Jarm located Al-Khirrit, stabbed him, and subsequently killed him in a duel.
 170 men from Khirrit's army were killed, and a large number of his troops, along with women and children, were captured by Ma'qil.
 Muslims who offered allegiance and Christians who accepted Islam were released.
-A Christian named Al-Rumahis bin Mansar was killed after refusing to accept Islam.
+A Christian named Al-Rumahis ibn Mansar was killed after refusing to accept Islam.
 Ma'qil collected the two years' worth of Sadaqah payment that was due and took the Christians captive.